Homo naledi: Discovery

 On 13 September 2013 while exploring the Rising Star Cave system in the Cradle of Humankind, South Africa, cavers Rick Hunter and Steven Tucker found hominin fossils at the bottom of the Dinaledi Chamber.
 On 24 September, they returned to the chamber and took photographs that they showed to South African palaeoanthropologists Pedro Boshoff and Lee Rogers Berger on 1 October.
-Berger assembled an excavation team that included Hunter and Tucker, the so-called "Underground Astronauts".
+Berger assembled an excavation team that included Hunter and Tucker, and six women selected for their slender build, the so-called "Underground Astronauts".

 The chamber had been entered at least once before, by cavers in the early 1990s.
 They rearranged some bones and may have caused further damage, although much of the floor in the chamber had not been walked on prior to 2013.
 The site lies about 80 m from the main entrance, at the bottom of a 12 m vertical drop, and the 10 m long main passage is only 25–50 cm at its narrowest.
 In total, more than 1,550 pieces of bone belonging to at least fifteen individuals (9 immature and 6 adults) have been recovered from the clay-rich sediments.
 Berger and colleagues published the findings in 2015.

 The fossils represent 737 anatomical elements – including portions of the skull, jaw, ribs, teeth, limbs, and inner ear bones – from old, adult, young, and infantile individuals.
 There are also some articulated or near-articulated elements, including the skull with the jaw bone, and nearly complete hands and feet.
 With the number of individuals of both genders across several age demographics, it then became the richest assemblage of associated fossil hominins discovered in Africa.
 Aside from the Sima de los Huesos collection and later Neanderthal and modern human samples, the excavation site has the most comprehensive representation of skeletal elements across the lifespan, and from multiple individuals, in the hominin fossil record by that time.

-The holotype specimen, DH1, comprises a male partial calvaria (top of the skull), partial maxilla, and nearly complete jawbone.
+The holotype specimen, DH1, comprises a partial calvaria (top of the skull), partial maxilla, and nearly complete jawbone.
 The paratypes, DH2 through DH5, all comprise partial calvaria.
 Because the remains came from Rising Star Cave, in 2015, Berger and colleagues named the species Homo naledi with the specific name meaning "star" in the Sotho language.

 The remains of at least three additional individuals (two adults and a child) were reported in the Lesedi Chamber of the cave by John Hawks and colleagues in 2017.
+In 2026, proteomic analysis of tooth enamel found no evidence of male markers in the studied sample representing at least 20 individuals.